madetech/housing-repairs-online-api/README.md

 ## Local Development
 1. `mv sample.env .env`
 2. Set values in `.env`
-3. `make run`
+3. `docker compose up`

 ## Environment Variables

-Variables which are used for running the service in isolated (without connected services) are stored in the `.env`, whereas variables needed for communicating with other services are stored in `docker-compose.yml`
+Variables which are used for running the service in isolated (without connected services) are stored in the `.env`, whereas variables needed for communicating with other services are stored in `docker-compose.yml` within the `housing-repairs-online-api` solution